opengeo-tech/GeoPicker/README.md

 # Roadmap

-for details see the descriptions in the [issues](https://github.com/opengeo-tech/geopicker/labels/Roadmap)
+for details see the descriptions in the [Roadmap issues](https://github.com/opengeo-tech/geopicker/labels/Roadmap)

 |Status| Goal        |
 |------|-------------|